 Can I get cash from a VA IRRRL?

 The VA IRRRL program does not allow for cash-out refinancing.
-If you are interested in obtaining cash from your home’s equity, consider applying for a VA cash-out refinance.
+If you want cash from your home’s equity, consider applying for a VA cash-out refinance instead.
+However, as much as $6,000 in additional funds can be borrowed in a VA IRRRL to cover the cost of qualified energy efficiency improvements.
+Talk to your lender for more details.

 How long do I have to wait to do a VA Streamline?